aligas1/loan_default/README.md

 ### Going Forward

+The biggest challanged face with this project was class inbalance.
+Even with techniques like undersampling with the majority class and SMOTE it was difficult to build a model that predicted above the baseline.
+Another challange presented was the size of the data.
+Given the large file sizes, sometimes models ran very slowly.
 Continuing forward I will explore better and more robust ways to deal with unbalanced classes and continue to try different modeling techniques.
+I will also incorporate Cloud Computing services such as AWS or FloydHub.